Fort Phantom Hill: Use as satellite post, 1871–1875

-Confederate forces began to surrender to the federal government in 1865, heralding its defeat and the end of the Civil War.
-In June, the remaining Confederate forces in Texas formally surrendered to the US Army, which reoccupied the state.
-After initially ignoring Texans' concerns about indigenous raiding in favor of reoccupying pre-war installations along the border with Mexico, the US Army returned to the frontier and began expanding its presence there in 1866–67.
-From 1869 until the end of the Red River War in 1875, Fort Phantom Hill's ruins were occupied several times by US Army troops as a subpost of Fort Griffin, established in 1867 along on the Clear Fork of the Brazos.
+Confederate forces began to surrender to the federal government in 1865, heralding the end of the Civil War.
+In June, the remaining Confederate forces in Texas formally surrendered to the US Army, who reoccupied the state.
+After initially ignoring Texans' concerns about indigenous raiding in favor of reoccupying prewar installations along the border with Mexico, the US Army returned to the frontier and began expanding its presence there in 1866–67.
+From 1869 until the end of the Red River War in 1875, Fort Phantom Hill's ruins were occupied several times by US Army troops as a subpost of Fort Griffin, established in 1867 along the Clear Fork of the Brazos.

-Relationship with Jones County
+Civilian use

 White settlement in what became Jones County, Texas, began in November 1851 with Fort Phantom Hill and an Indian agent named Jesse Stem, who operated a farmstead near the fort until he was killed by Tonkawa natives in February 1854.
-As the fort neared completion, more settlers established themselves in the area, but not enough to justify its retention by the US Army in 1854.
-In 1858, three of the fort's stone buildings were repaired and used for a station of the Butterfield Overland Mail along its route through Texas until it moved out of the state with beginning of the Civil War in 1861.
+As the fort neared completion, more settlers established themselves in the area but not in sufficient numbers to justify its retention by the US Army in 1854.
+In 1858, three of the fort's stone buildings were repaired and used for a station of the Butterfield Overland Mail along its route through Texas until it moved out of the state with the beginning of the Civil War in 1861.
 Jones County was established on February 1, 1858, and during the Civil War it suffered from raids by indigenous peoples that halted white settlement in the county for 15 years.

 After the Red River War, a settlement was formed on Fort Phantom Hill's grounds that primarily serviced buffalo hunters roaming the region.
 The town grew to a population of 546 and briefly was the Jones County seat in 1881, but when the Texas and Pacific Railway bypassed Phantom Hill in favor of Abilene, 14 mi to the south, the town began a rapid decline.
-By 1900, it had ceased to exist.
+By 1900, the town had ceased to exist, though the fort continued to be inhabited until at least 1913.
+From July 1918 to August 1919, test wells were dug near the fort by the Fort Phantom Hill Oil Company following the discovery of oil to the south in 1915.